SteveDynamics/SteveDynamics/README.md

 # SteveDynamics
-A website used to practice.
-  stevedynamics.github.io to see the site live
+A website used to practice, stevedynamics.github.io to see the site live.